gjbex/Python-on-GPUs/source-code/README.md

 1. `scikit_cuda.ipynb`: Jupyter notebook illustrating linear algebra on a GPU device.
 1. `numba`: code illustrating using numba for GPU computing.
-1. `cupy.ipynb`: Jupyter notebook illustrating some aspects of the `cupy` package.
+1. `cupy`: Jupyter notebook illustrating some aspects of the `cupy` package.